horizon-research/ism-algorithm/README.md

   $ ./test_dataset.sh
 ```

-You can also modified `test_dataset.sh` to specify the dataset that you want to test on, using our algorithm.
+You can also modified `test_dataset.sh` to specify the dataset that you want to test on.
 After finished running the test script, you can check all test results from `result` directory.

 One of the example results is attached below: